MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-architecture.md

 The following list shows some typical *personas* who would use the solution and how they would use this solution:

-- **Plant Manager** - responsible for the entire operations, production, and administrative tasks of the manufacturing plant.
+- **Plant Manager:** responsible for the entire operations, production, and administrative tasks of the manufacturing plant.
-- **Production Manager** - responsible for production of a certain number of components.
+- **Production Manager:** responsible for production of a certain number of components.
-- **Process Engineer** - responsible for designing, implementing, controlling, and optimizing industrial processes.
+- **Process Engineer:** responsible for designing, implementing, controlling, and optimizing industrial processes.
-- **Operations Manager** - responsible for overall efficiency of operation in terms of cost reduction, process time, process improvement, and so on.
+- **Operations Manager:** responsible for overall efficiency of operation in terms of cost reduction, process time, process improvement, and so on.
-- **Data Scientist** – responsible for building and training predictive Machine Learning models using historical industrial telemetry.
+- **Data Scientist:** responsible for building and training predictive Machine Learning models using historical industrial telemetry.

 The following architecture diagram shows the core subsystems that form an IIoT analytics solution.